Public Health (AS Degree S0428)

 Degree S0428

-The AS degree in Public Health at Mt.
-San Antonio College is an interdisciplinary program grounded in the biological sciences and designed to prepare students for entry level employment in public health fields.
+The AS degree in Public Health at Mt San Antonio College is an interdisciplinary program grounded in the biological sciences and designed to prepare students for entry level employment in public health fields.
 Students completing this program will exemplify a high level of health literacy and will be exposed to a large variety of disciplines.
 Through this preparation, they will improve their understanding of the relationship of the environment to health, recognize and evaluate the economic impact of changing demographics on health care, identify and control disease outbreaks, and develop interventions to promote healthy behavior.
+Successful completion of this degree can lead to employment opportunities as a community or public health care worker, health educator, epidemiologist, and occupational and safety technician, as well as other health-related careers.
+In addition, this program can provide advancement opportunities for those completing other CTE programs in health care, such as nursing.
+In order to ensure adequate preparation in this field and to allow for training in specialty areas, such as environmental health, program completion requires a minimum of 61 and maximum of 64 unit credits, depending on which required courses students complete.
+This suggests that some students may require an additional semester or more for completion, depending on their level of preparation on entering the program.
+Community college programs in public health are not yet accredited by ASPPH.
+This program follows the guidelines of the ASPPH in hopes that accreditation will follow as more associate level students enter the public health workforce.

 This degree requires the completion of General Education coursework plus the following: